INTRODUCTION

 How They're Made

-The production process for olive oil and sunflower oil differs significantly.
-Olive oil is typically extracted using a cold-pressing method, which helps preserve its natural flavor and nutrients.
-Sunflower oil, by contrast, is often extracted using a chemical refining process, which can result in a neutral-tasting oil with a higher smoke point.
-Artisanal producers may use alternative methods, such as expeller-pressing, to create higher-quality oils with distinct characteristics.
+The production process of olive oil and sunflower oil differs significantly.
+Olive oil is typically produced using a traditional cold-pressing method, which involves crushing the olives and extracting the oil using a hydraulic press.
+Sunflower oil, on the other hand, is often produced using a chemical refining process, which involves solvent extraction and bleaching.
+Artisanal producers may use alternative methods, such as expeller pressing or cold-pressing, to produce higher-quality oils

 Detailed Nutritional Comparison